 The U.S. DEA registration is valid for one year and must be renewed annually by completing DEA Form 225a.
-The DEA will send one reminder, usually 60 days in advance, via email.
-The registrant must submit the application by email to Dinah.Greene@myfloridalicense.com and copy the HSC Safety Coordinator.
-A copy of the renewed license or exemption must also be sent to the HSC Safety Coordinator and to any approved vendors.
+The DEA will send one reminder, usually 60 days in advance via mail.

 If the DEA registration expires and is renewed at a later date, any controlled substances purchased under the expired registration will not be covered by the new registration.
 Products from an expired registration are held by the PI illegally, but must be secured by the PI until special permission is obtained from the DEA for their disposition.